From Christmas greetings between friends to business Finland and exotic New Year wishes, I’ll introduce you to the festive Finnish vocabulary.

 I'm so excited to tell you that I have a free Finnish pronunciation course for you!
 By enrolling in course you'll be subscribing to my email list.

 I can't wait to help you with your Finnish language journey!
+There are 900+ enrolled students already on board.

 Are you ready to spread some Finnish Christmas cheer?
 What other holiday words you would like to know?
 Let me know in the comments!